COVID-19: The Latest Information from UPMC

 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Ranked #8 Nationally by U.S. News & World Report.

-Some of the many Hematology/Oncology research opportunities available related to sarcomas, including bone tumors and certain soft tissue tumors, are listed below.
+Some of the many Cancer and Blood Disorders research opportunities available related to sarcomas, including bone tumors and certain soft tissue tumors, are listed below.
 Select a study to review a brief description and requirements.
 Parents or guardians of children who might be eligible are encouraged to inquire about enrollment.
 Contact information is provided at the end of each study.

 Please note that Pilot and Phase I studies are the most experimental and should be considered only after other treatments or trials have been attempted without success.

 Thank you for exploring these opportunities and helping us to find cures and prevent childhood disease.

 Study of Eribulin Mesylate, a Novel Microtubule Targeting Chemotherapeutic Agent, in Children with Refractory or Recurrent Solid Tumors including Lymphomas

 Study of the Combination of Binimetinib and Encorafenib in Adolescent Patients with Unresectable or Metastatic BRAF V600-mutant Melanoma